millerdev/WorQ/README.rst

 Running the tests
 =================

 WorQ development is mostly done using TDD.
-Tests are important to verify the code works.
+Tests are important to verify that new code works.
 You may want to run the tests if you want to contribute to WorQ or simply just want to hack.
 Setup a virtualenv and run these commands where you have checked out the WorQ source code::

     $ pip install nose